Want to work where you can make a real difference?

 Where can I find more details?

-Further detail on the work of the Northern Ireland Prison Service is available at www.justice-ni.gov.uk/topics/prisons
+Further detail on the work of the Northern Ireland Prison Service is available here.

 Advertorial by